 The Regional Growth Management Strategy (RGMS) is similar to the MDP, but looks forward to 40 years.
 The RGMS explores growth, infrastructure, municipal services, economic, and environmental impacts.
 It examines where and how the County should grow; how growth will effect the natural environment; and what impact growth will have on infrastructure.
 Using this information, this document outlines how decisions regarding planning and development within Wheatland County will be made.
 Take a look at the RGMS here.

-Intermunicipal Depevlopment Plans (IDPs) are agreements between two or more municipalities, which outline how planning and development decisions will be made, where they affect both sides of the boundary lines.
-Wheatland County currently has three agreements in place, with the County of Newell, Vulcan County, and the Municipal District of Foothills No. 31.
+IDPs are agreements between two or more municipalities, which outline how planning and development decisions will be made, where they affect both sides of the boundary lines.
+Wheatland County has three agreements in place, with the County of Newell, Vulcan County, and the Municipal District of Foothills No. 31.

 Municipal Development Plan